 Barriers are placed to protect the grafting materials during healing, which takes about six to nine months.
 During healing, your body regrows bone and tissues in the area.

 After surgery, take pain medications as prescribed.
 Keep your mouth as clean as possible while you heal.
 Brush and floss normally, but avoid the surgery site.
-Our dentists will want to examine your mouth in 7 to 10 days.
+Our dentist will want to examine your mouth in 7 to 10 days.

 To learn more and to schedule an appointment, contact Darden DDS today.